Malaysian Democratic Party

 The Malaysian Democratic Party (MDP, Parti Demokratik Malaysia) was a political party in Malaysia formed by Wee Choo Keong in 1998, after he was expelled from Democratic Action Party (DAP) due to his fall-out and failed revolt against then secretary-general Lim Kit Siang.

+Wee roped in two other former DAP stalwarts who had left the party earlier ex-Penang chairman Yeap Ghim Guan and three-term Sandakan MP Fung Ket Wing.

 MDP contested both the 1999 and 2004 general elections but failed to win any seats.

 Wee himself, who was the party secretary-general, even lost his deposit after contesting the Bukit Bintang parliamentary seat in 2004.

-He later entered the 2008 general elections on the Parti Keadilan Rakyat (PKR) ticket and won.
-Since then, MDP has become inactive even though Wee was dropped for the 2013 general elections.
+He later contested the 2008 general elections on the Parti Keadilan Rakyat (PKR) ticket and won.
+Following this, the MDP became inactive even though Wee was dropped for the 2013 general elections.